Sant Esteve Teleport

 S-band antenna

-In 2019, an S-band antenna with reception capacity was installed, with a 3-metre diameter disc, in order to expand the capabilities of the communications station.
-A dedicated room was also created in the service building of the Joan Oró Telescope, where all the electronic and control equipment for the different antennas are housed, and which consolidates the SGSMontsec infrastructure.
+The S-band antenna with reception capacity has a 3-metre diameter disc.
 The main missions in which the S-band antenna has participated are FSSCat, from the NanoSat Lab in collaboration with the European Space Agency (ESA), and Enxaneta, the first nanosatellite of the NewSpace Strategy of Catalonia promoted and developed jointly by the Generalitat de Catalunya and the IEEC.